Clarence-Coronel/top_landingpage/README.md

 # top_landingpage

-A small project given to me by The Odin Project.
+A small project task given to me by The Odin Project.
 Requires me to copy an existing design and apply flex.